 17 Now I urge you, brothers: Keep your eye on those who create divisions and obstacles6 contrary to the teaching you received7—and turn away from them.
 18 For such men are not serving our Lord Christ, but their own belly; and by smooth talk and flattering speech they deceive the hearts of the unsuspecting.
 19 For the report of your obedience has reached one and all, so that I rejoice over you.
 Nevertheless, I want you to be wise in what is good, and innocent in what is evil.
 20 And the God of peace will soon crush Satan beneath your feet.
 The grace of our Lord Jesus Christ be with you.
 Amen.

 Greetings from Paul’s Colleagues

 21 Timothy, my fellow worker, and Lucius, Jason, and Sosipater, my countrymen, all greet you.
 22 (I, Tertius, who am writing this letter, greet you in the Lord.)
-23 Gaius, who is host to me and to the whole church, greets you.
-Erastus, the treasurer of the city, greets you, and Quartus, our2 brother.
+23 Gaius, who is host to me and the whole church, greets you.
+Erastus, the city treasurer, greets you, along with Quartus, our8 brother.
 24 The grace of our Lord Jesus Christ be with you all.
-Amen.3
+Amen.9

-25 Now to Him who is able to establish you according to my gospel and the proclamation of Jesus Christ—according to the revelation of the mystery kept secret for long ages past, 26 but now made manifest, and, according to the commandment of the everlasting God, made known through the prophetic Scriptures to all nations for the obedience of faith— 27 to the only wise God, through Jesus Christ, be the glory forever.
+25 Now to him who is able to establish you by conforming you to10 my gospel and the proclamation of Jesus Christ—that is, by conforming you to the revelation of the mystery that was kept secret for long ages past, 26 but now is made manifest, and, in accordance with the command of the everlasting God, is made known through the prophetic scriptures to all nations for obedience to the faith11— 27 to the only wise God, through Jesus Christ, be the glory forever.
 Amen!